 There it is.

+When that ("that") moment comes, I will hammer that button down.
 And if everything works out, I drive wearing a Hosmer hook or something along these lines.
-But you will know that from other blog entries here, I am sure (like, here).

-So: the button gets a "condom".
+So: the button gets a thick rubber protector.
 For mechanical protection.
 As there are precedents.
-I had cars with buttons damaged after too much hook exposure.
-I even had cars with buttons that were impossible to use as arm amputee: a Mini Cooper (link).
+I had cars with hazard buttons damaged after too much hook exposure.
+I even had cars with buttons that were impossible to use as an arm amputee: a Mini Cooper (link).

 And while I was at it, I decided to protect the right lower steering wheel spoke as well.
 There are precedents there, too.
 Because, I had cars where my hook may have taken out whole chunks of the plastic spokes.
 The tip of the hooks did it!
 When driving the German Orderbuhn across Kasseler Berge at some 220 km/h or so and holding on to the steering wheel real well.

 Also, you may notice how I placed two (2) steering wheel covers on that steering wheel.
 Pads it real well.
 The hook can use its slanted parallel grip and exert easy swivel control on that wheel by being a hook.
-If you think you can drive curves with a prosthetic hand just as easily, I welcome you to the club of such believers.
-Trust me, you can't.
+If you think you can drive curves with a prosthetic hand just as easily, I welcome you to try out at own risk.
+Trust me, that'd be hard.
 I tried, too.

 That is why sometimes, "world modification" is the way to go.
 If you always have sheet rubber handy, no problem.